 About the Speaker

-As an ongoing foundational aspect of the program since its inception, Natan and Molly meet with small groups of upper school students throughout the school year for “Wellness Lunches.”
-At these lunches, issues such as mental health, academic successes and struggles, stress and stress management, navigation of upper school expectations, and time management are discussed.
+As an ongoing foundational aspect of the program since its inception, Natan, Molly, and Gabby meet with small groups of upper school students throughout the school year for “Wellness Meetings.”
+Issues such as mental health, academic successes and struggles, stress and stress management, navigation of upper school expectations, and time management are discussed.

 The Wellness Program is made possible by support from Jeff Abrams and Margaret Barry, parents of Friends Select alumni.

 Past Wellness Program Events

-In the 2017-2018 school year, the program brought Kenneth Ginsburg to speak about his book, Raising Kids to Thrive: Balancing Love with Expectations and Protection with Trust.
-This year, the program continues to expand, with events intended to increase conversation about the connections between stress, overall mental health and well-being, and academic engagement.
+In the 2017-18 school year, the program brought Kenneth Ginsburg to speak about his book, Raising Kids to Thrive: Balancing Love with Expectations and Protection with Trust.
+The program continues to expand, with events intended to increase conversation about the connections between stress, overall mental health and well-being, and academic engagement.

 In the 2018-19 school year, the Wellness Program hosted a screening and panel discussion for Angst: Raising Awareness Around Anxiety, an IndieFlix documentary that explores the multilayered effects of anxiety on our society.
 This film was screened for parents and the wider community, as well as for faculty and students in the upper and middle school.
 In addition, speakers were brought in from the National Alliance on Mental Illness (NAMI), who presented information about mental illness to upper school students, with one speaker candidly sharing her own personal experiences with mental illness, treatment, and recovery.